 To successfully operate in the betting and gaming industry you need to make sure that you have the correct licences in place.
-The Hugh James licensing team frequently acts in applications for betting and gaming licences under the Gambling Act 2005.
+Our licensing team frequently acts in applications for betting and gaming licences under the Gambling Act 2005.

 Our experience with gambling licences gives us practical insight into the day-to-day issues affecting you and your business.
 Our licensing solicitors have extensive experience in the betting and gaming industry and have dealt with gambling licences under previous legislation as well as the Gambling Act 2005.
 We have also dealt with a large number of applications for conversions of various betting licences to the new regime of operator’s licences and premises licences.

 Our team combines expertise in both licensing and regulation to ensure that you have the right support for your needs and we act for clients throughout England and Wales advising on the following:

 You can arrange games like poker in your public house but only in accordance with strict conditions imposed by the Gambling Commission.
 There is a maximum value to the stake per player, a maximum value of total combined stake per day and a maximum value to any prize.
 The Licensing Authority can take action against any person breaching these conditions or limits.
 You cannot charge a participation fee, not even, for example charging entrants for a meal in order to participate in the game nor an entrance fee on the door.
 Your game cannot be linked to another game of poker elsewhere (linked meaning participants across different venues playing the same poker game).

 You must hold an operating licence if you are intending to run a gambling business for profit such as a betting shop, a gaming machine arcade or a casino.
 In addition, where the business is based at premises, you will require a premises licence.
 If you run a gambling business for profit without the relevant licences you could be committing an offence and you could be prosecuted.
 There are certain exemptions from holding an operating licence for small lotteries and small raffles run not for profit and for fundraising for societies, schools and clubs only.